SteelCompendium/data-md-dse/Bestiary/Human Scoundrel.md

 free_strike: 4
 might: 0
 intuition: 0
-agility: 1
+agility: 2
 reason: 0
-presence: 0
+presence: 1
-traits: []
+traits:
+- name: Supernatural Insight
+  effect: The scoundrel can target supernatural creatures and objects within 5 squares,
+    even if they don’t have line of effect.
 abilities:
 - name: Rapier & Dagger
   type: Action
-  roll: 2d10 + 1
+  roll: 2d10 + 2
   cost: Signature
   keywords:
   - Attack
   - Melee
   - Weapon
-  distance: Reach 1
+  distance: Melee 1
   target: One creature or object
   t1: 4 damage
   t2: 7 damage
   t3: 10 damage
   effects:
   - name: Effect
-    effect: 'If the scoundrel has an edge or a double edge on the power roll for this ability, the ability deals an extra 4 damage. '
+    effect: 'This ability has double edge if the scoundrel has an edge on the power roll. '
 - name: Dagger Storm
   type: Action
-  cost: 5 VP
+  cost: 5 Malice

 ```